 Among them: reducing or eliminating some teaching, library, and other staff jobs, including a savings of $431,846 in the cost of support professionals.
-Auger has said if the schools cannot resolve the current impasse and reach a contract with the North Kingstown Education Support Professionals, custodial and food service jobs will be outsourced.
-Later in the evening, School Committee member Bill Mudge was added to the negotiating team, replacing Joe Thompson, who resigned from the school committee.
+Auger has said if the schools cannot resolve the current impasse and reach a contract with the North Kingstown Education Support Professionals, custodial and food service jobs will be .
+Later in the evening, School Committee member Bill Mudge was added to the negotiating team, replacing Joe Thompson, who .

 The approved budget also slashes school supplies, removes one bus from educational routes, transfers some young adult special-education students from out-of-district programs back to North Kingstown, reduces funds for professional development and ends participation in the National School Board Association.